Newfypoos have a thick oily coat that can be hard to groom.

 The Newfypoo is a designer dog achieved by crossing a Newfoundland with a standard poodle.
 It can weigh up to 150 pounds and stands 20 and 28 inches tall.
 Most likely originating in the U.S., this breed did not begin until the early 2000s.
 It was not recognized as an official breed until 2009 when the International Designer Canine Association began documenting their existence.

 See all of our expert product reviews.

 Not only is the Newfypoo an excellent guard dog and a big loving animal, but it is also brilliant.
-It loves being around people and is anxious to please.
+They love being around people and are anxious to please.
 If you talk to breeders or rescues who know about different breeds, they often love this choice.